 Inside: Feed your kids’ excitement and creativity this Easter with these seven fun Easter egg decorating ideas that are simple and easy to make even for small kids and special children.
 Enjoy this special bonding with your family.

-This year, our Easter party might be more fun than last year because although the COVID-19 pandemic is still here, the government and health authorities have lifted the restrictions, somehow.
+This year, our Easter party will surely be more fun than last year, because although the COVID-19 pandemic is still here, the government and health authorities have lifted the restrictions, and have allowed big gatherings again.
 Thus, the whole family will be excited to put up beautiful decorations, like the Easter basket with the bunny, chocolates, Easter candle, the bunny headband, and of course the Easter eggs that we will decorate.

 I’m sure you and your kids will enjoy making these Easter eggs.
 Of course, you cannot make all of them, but I have collected these so you can choose which are more fun and easy for your family or which idea will have materials readily accessible in your homes.
 What I can promise is that these Easter eggs will brighten your homes and your little ones including your special child will be delighted to help you with the decoration.

 Why do we celebrate Easter?